 Does Automation Make Sense?

-When considering if automation is the right move for the pharma industry (and your organization, specifically), what do you need to consider before making any big decisions?
+When considering if automation in pharmaceutical manufacturing is the right move for the pharma industry (and your organization, specifically), what do you need to consider before making any big decisions?

 - Where does technology start to play a better role in streamlining your production process?
 And, what parts of the process would benefit most from automation?

 - Is automation necessary to keep up with the market’s demand?
 Will you get left behind if you don’t automate your manufacturing?

 - What technologies and tools are available to help manufacturers grow the bottom line and improve patient outcomes?

 - What kind of decisions need to be made?
 And, in what order?